-DIY weddings are all the rage right now as are “green” weddings, and this idea combines both into a wonderfully fun project.
+DIY weddings are all the rage right now as are “green” weddings, and this idea combines both into a wonderfully fun seed paper project.
 I contacted Pulp Art on Etsy, and they were sweet enough to put together this DIY post on plantable paper just for Hill City Bride!
 Making seed paper isn’t difficult.
 You just need a few supplies and a bit of time, especially to let the paper dry.
 The best part is that you get to plant the results and watch lovely flowers grow with this sustainable DIY project.

 Plantable paper is one of the newest trends to use when creating your eco-friendly wedding.
-Because it is made from recycled papers plus a mix of flower seeds that are embedded into the handmade paper, plantable paper uses no trees and allows you to offer guests an eco-friendly idea that they can take home to plant and commemorate your wedding.
+It is made from recycled papers plus a mix of flower seeds that are embedded into the handmade paper.
+Plantable paper uses no trees and allows you to offer guests an eco-friendly idea!
+They can take it home to plant and commemorate your wedding.
 They will think of you every time they look at the gorgeous blooms in their garden.

 To make heart-shaped plantable place cards or favors, gather high-quality scraps of paper in the color of your choice.
-Card stock and many scrapbooking papers make wonderful handmade paper because they are made of high-quality fibers and have colors that are nicely saturated.
+Card stock and many scrapbooking papers make wonderful handmade paper.
+They are made of high-quality fibers and have colors that are nicely saturated.
 Don’t use newspaper, tissue paper, construction paper or flimsy, weak paper.
 If you want to end up with a good quality piece of handmade paper, you must start with good-quality scraps.

-Gather everything you will need: a blender, a packet of seeds, a heart-shaped cookie cutter, paper scraps and a mold.
-A mold is a piece of professional papermaking equipment: a screen is pulled very taught across a wooden frame.
-You can make your own with an old picture frame without the glass and some screen from the hardware store (you can find directions on the internet) or you can buy them through papermaking suppliers.
-A mold must have a very tight screen so that there are no sags where water might puddle and create uneven thickness in your handmade paper.
+Gather everything you will need: a blender, a packet of seeds, a heart-shaped cookie cutter, paper scraps, and a mold.
+A mold is a piece of professional papermaking equipment.
+It is a screen is pulled very taught across a wooden frame.
+You can make your own with an old picture frame without the glass and some screen from the hardware store.
+You can find directions on the internet, or you can buy them through papermaking suppliers.
+The mold must have a very tight screen so that there are no sags where water might puddle and create uneven thickness in your handmade paper.

 Begin by tearing your paper scraps into small pieces.

-Place your cookie cutter on top of the screen, and place in a sink.
+Place your cookie cutter on top of the screen, and place it in a sink.